Improvement of graviton mass constraints using GRAVITY's detection of Schwarzschild precession in the orbit of S2 star around the Galactic Center: Results and discussion

-In order to study the dependence of graviton mass $m_g$ on the orbital periods $P$ and eccentricities $e$ of S-stars, we plotted the function $m_g(P,e;f_{SP})$ given by (\ref{gravmass}) in the form of a 3D graphic over the $P-e$ parameter space.
-Two such 3D graphics of this function in the case of $f_{SP} = 1.10$ and our MCMC estimate of $f_{SP} = 1.0015$ are presented in the left panels of the Figs. \ref{fig5} and \ref{fig6}, respectively, and the corresponding projections to the $P-e$ parameter space are given in the right panels of these figures.
-As it can be seen from Figs. \ref{fig5} and \ref{fig6}, the smaller values of the graviton mass $m_g$ are obtained for the S-stars with larger orbital periods $P$ and lower eccentricities $e$, which is in agreement with our recent results for the range of Yukawa interaction $\Lambda$ (see Fig. 1 in \cite{jova23}).
-Besides, the shape of the surface representing the function $m_g(P,e;f_{SP})$ is similar for both studied values of $f_{SP} = 1.10$, but the values of $m_g$ are for an about order of magnitude smaller in the case of $f_{SP} = 1.0015$ with respect of those in the case of $f_{SP} = 1.10$.
-In the latter case, graviton mass could go well bellow $1\times 10^{-24}$ eV (see Fig. \ref{fig6}).
-This confirms our previous result that the future high precision observations could significantly improve the existing constraints on the upper bound of graviton mass, if they manage to confirm the GR prediction for Schwarzschild precession with $f_{SP} = 1.0015^{+0.0006}_{-0.0004}$.
+In order to study the dependence of graviton mass $m_g$ on the orbital periods $P$ and eccentricities $e$ of S-stars, we plotted the function $m_g(P,e;f_{SP})$ given by Eq. (\ref{gravmass}) in the form of a 3D graphic over the $P-e$ parameter space.
+Three such 3D graphics of this function in the cases of $f_{SP}$ = 1.10, 1.01 and 1.001 are presented in the left panels of the Figs. \ref{fig6} - \ref{fig8}, respectively, and the corresponding projections to the $P-e$ parameter space are given in the right panels of these figures.
+As it can be seen from Figs. \ref{fig6} - \ref{fig8}, the smaller values of the graviton mass $m_g$ are obtained for the S-stars with larger orbital periods $P$ and lower eccentricities $e$, which is also in agreement with our recent results for the range of Yukawa interaction $\Lambda$ (see Fig. 1 in \cite{jova23}), but at the same time the resulting precession becomes smaller and thus harder to observe.
+Also, larger value of period $P$ requires longer monitoring, sometimes for a few hundred years (see data for $P$ from from Table 3 in \cite{gill17}).
+The second important issue is that above claim is correct only under the assumption (which is made here) that $f_{SP}$ has been measured for such an orbit already to a given precision, but in real situation it is expected that different orbits have slightly different accuracies of measurement of $f_{SP}$.
+Different orbits are differently suited to constrain$f_{SP}$, and the one of S2 happens to be particularly good for that, i.e. this orbit has (high $e$, low $P$) and it is successfully measured by GRAVITY collaboration.
+Our assumption that the same accuracy of measurement of $f_{SP}$ for all the S-stars in Tables \ref{tab1} in reality probably does not hold for all S-stars.
+Probably, differences in accuracy of measurements of $f_{SP}$ are less for orbits if they have relatively small mutual discrepancies in $e$ and $P$, so S-stars with orbits similar to S2 orbit (high $e$, short $P$) will have $f_{SP}$ measured with very similar precision.

+Besides, the shape of the surface representing the function $m_g(P,e;f_{SP})$ is similar for all studied values of $f_{SP}$, but the values of $m_g$ are $\sim 3$ or $\sim 10$ times of magnitude smaller for $f_{SP}$ = 1.01 or 1.001 with respect of those in the case of $f_{SP} = 1.10$ (see Figs. \ref{fig6} - \ref{fig8} and Tables \ref{tab1} and \ref{tab2}).
+In the latter case, graviton mass could go well bellow $1\times 10^{-24}$ eV (see Table \ref{tab2}).
+This confirms our previous result that the future high precision observations could significantly improve the existing constraints on the upper bound of graviton mass, if they manage to confirm the GR prediction for Schwarzschild precession with $f_{SP} = 1.01$, or much smaller.